Search

 In the 18th Century, a Dutch scientist believed that wrapping a tourmaline gemstone in silk and placing it on the cheek of a child with a fever would help them fall asleep.

 Many people have believed folklore around tourmaline gemstones having the ability to cure depression, strengthen the body and spirit, improve relationships, and increase intuition and creativity.
-In fact, it’s association with creativity meant it was often used by writers, artists, and actors.
+In fact, tourmaline history is filled with stories of its association with creativity, which was often used by writers, artists, and actors.

 Folklore also suggests that tourmaline could help improve self-awareness, self-confidence, psychic energies, communication, and the ability to relax.
 It is also believed that the gemstone can counteract fear, grief, and negative energies.